practicalvj/sadexercise/iHub.md

 ## 1. Executive Summary

 The traditional model for customers wanting to integrate with our WMS offerings have been to adopt a self-managed approach.
 The customers are responsible for building out connectors, transform the payloads expected by our APIs and monitor/observe them utilizing custom build tools.
 As our services mature, there is a growing demand by the customer base to move these capabilities to a fully managed integration platform service provided out of the box by the WMS suite.
+With this approach, customers would be able to reduce costs of building/operating their own tools, utilize a modern  platform to serve their integration needs and help us elevate the overall customer experience of our products.

-This solution architecture document
+This document presents the solution architecture for WMS iHub (Integration Hub), a proposed new capability within the WMS Suite that will cater to the business/technical requirements.

 ## 3. Requirements Summary
 - Enumerate the business and technical requirements the solution must meet.